dpgaspar/Flask-AppBuilder/docs/installation.rst

 What requirements were instaled
 -------------------------------

-pip instalations installs all the requirements for you.
+pip installations installs all the requirements for you.

 Flask App Builder dependes on